bellec1u/isaac-more-pill-effects/README.md

 # isaac-more-pill-effects

-Mode created for the game "The Binding of Isaac: Rebirth" which adds several new pill effects.
+Mod created for the game "The Binding of Isaac: Rebirth" which adds several new pill effects.

+## Pills added

+- Damage up: increase base damage